What is a healthy food system?

 5. Decreased quality and/or availability of farms, farmers, and farmland.

-6. Decreased awareness of agriculture’s importance to our health and prosperity.
+6. Decreased awareness of the connections between the environment, agriculture, food, and personal health and prosperity.

 7. Economic decline.